 Promoting Michigan Agricultural Exports

-I have also supported a number of free trade agreements that open vast new markets to U.S. agriculture products.
+I have also supported a number of free but fair trade agreements that open vast new markets to U.S. agriculture products.
 The U.S. Department of Agriculture estimates agricultural exports from Michigan under the recently enacted Korea, Panama, and Columbia free trade agreements will increase by more than $50 million per year upon full implementation.